-Articles left on the bus.
+- Articles left on the bus.

 - Sleeping students.

 - Open windows and doors.

-- Mechanical/operational problems with the bus, with special attention to items that are unique to school buses - mirror systems, flashing warning lamps and stop signal arms.
+- Mechanical/operational problems with the bus, with special attention to items that are unique to school buses - mirror systems, flashing warning, damage or vandalism.

-- Damage or vandalism.

 Any problems or special situations should be reported immediately to your supervisor or school authorities.